obsius/typed-binary-json/README.md

 # Typed Binary JSON

 Typed Binary JSON or TBJSON, is a binary serialization format that is compatible with JSON.
-It stores known object prototypes in a JSON header, and serialized the data in binary following the header.
+It stores known object prototypes in a JSON header, and serializes the data in binary following the header.
 Typed Binary JSON is useful for known object or class types, otherwise it will offer no advantage in terms of size of performance over JSON.

 ## Format